AngeloPF69/TestGit/README.md

     attackRight([Side]) Rotate right and attack the entity in front. attackBack([Side]) Rotate back and attack the entity in front. attackDir([sDir="forward"]) Turtle attack in sDir direction {"forward", "right", "back", "left", "up", "down"}

+## Recipes

+    getFirstItemCoords(sRecipe) Returns the column and line=0 of the first item in the recipe. getInvRecipe() Builds a table with items and their position (the recipe). getMaxCraft() Returns maximum limit to craft the recipe on inventory.

 ## Rotations:

     turnBack() The turtle turns back.